Noise-Adaptive Regularization for Robust Multi-Label Remote Sensing Image Classification: Methodology

 For each label entry \(y_{i,c}\), the correction decision is determined by the predicted confidence \(p_{i,c}\) and four adaptive thresholds: \(t_1^{\text{w0}}\) and \(t_1^{\text{flip}}\) to identify additive noise (false positives) and \(t_0^{\text{w0}}\) and \(t_0^{\text{flip}}\) to identify subtractive noise (false negatives).
 Let \(\tilde{y}_{i,c}\) denote the corrected label entry and \(w_{i,c}\) its binary loss weight.
 The correction and weighting rules are:

-Entries with \(w_{i,c} = 0\) are treated as unlabeled (no gradient contribution), whereas entries with flipped labels (\(\tilde{y}_{i,c} \neq y_{i,c}\)) are used as pseudo-labels.
+Entries with \(w_{i,c} = 0\) are treated as unlabeled with respect to the confidence-weighted BCE objective and therefore do not contribute to the supervised classification loss during that training iteration.
+However, when \gls{ELR} is used, the corresponding predictions still contribute to the separate \gls{ELR} regularization term.
 An illustration of the label handling mechanism is presented in \Cref{fig:method_overview}.
 The resulting confidence-weighted BCE loss is defined as:

+The conservative threshold design (i.e., ignoring before flipping) reduces the risk of error accumulation during pseudo-label correction.
+Label entries are only flipped when the model prediction exceeds a high-confidence threshold, whereas uncertain predictions are temporarily deactivated rather than immediately corrected.
+This creates a separation between uncertain and highly confident corrections, limiting the propagation of incorrect pseudo-labels during early optimization stages.
+In addition, the three-state mechanism improves robustness compared to direct correction strategies, since unreliable label entries can be excluded from gradient computation until the model develops more reliable predictions.
+Together with the regularizing effect of \gls{ELR}, this promotes stable optimization under noisy supervision while reducing over-adaptation to corrupted labels.

 The final objective combines confidence-based selective supervision with \gls{ELR}: